 Things you might want to put in your comment:

 Anybody that’s ever been locked up has a story about it.
 Why’d you end up in jail?
 Were you fairly treated?
 What was your daily routine in jail?
 Were the other inmates cool?
 How did getting locked up affect your life?

 Tell Your Story About Oxford County Jail

 Did you make friends in jail?
-Want to throw a shout out to a friend from jail?
-Throw a shout out to them here.
+Want to send a message to a friend from jail?
+Send a message to them here.